barakshr/automation/readme.txt

     1.Simple Customer Login and Transactions Flow
-       steps: select name-> deposit- > withraw- > account details and balnace are correct - >transaction table result
+       steps: select name-> deposit- > withdraw- > account details and balance are correct - >transaction table result

     2 .check simple login flow with few different names (harry potter...)
     3. check home button works in all pages
     4. check logout button works in all pages ( after login)
-    5. login-> do simple transaction->   then logout then ->login again-> and do simple transaction
+    5. login-> do simple transaction->  logout ->login again  and do simple transaction

     5. try to withdraw when there is no deposit
     6. try to withdraw amount that is higher than the amount that was deposited